Olympus TG-5 vs Panasonic LX100

 It is notable that the LX100 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-Both the TG-5 and the LX100 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the LX100 does not have a direct predecessor.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus TG-5 or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.